 I’m not saying good results are always achievable.
 Some subjects may challenge us more than others and it’s unrealistic to expect one to perform excellently all the time.
 There are instances where I was out of my depth, and I was not useful.
 What I am asking for is simply effort and initiative.
 And it’s not that hard to tell if one has it or is just pretending.
 Missing a meeting once in a blue moon is understandable, not when you miss three in a row because you had inexplicable ‘personal reasons’ or worse, no reason at all.
 If you genuinely had issues, you could at least briefly discuss it with another person in the group so the rest can make the accommodations to cover for you.
 That’s basic respect.
 Nobody will blame you for circumstances beyond your control.
 That’s just an asshole move.
 But we will blame if you just can’t be bothered.
 It is disgraceful.

 I’m no saint myself.
 I have done my share of social loafing before, though I should mention not often (? maybe others think otherwise?) – and virtually never for my degree’s subjects.
 I can’t afford that, and I can’t imagine who would think they could afford to.
 If I take an elective that I plan to S/U, I go out of my way to look for modules that don’t have group work components so I don’t implicate others with my lack of effort.
 Too bad the thought isn’t reciprocated, it seems.
 I know there are at least a few people who wouldn’t enjoy working with me.
 But I’ll be damned if I wasn’t tired of carrying people who take me for granted all the time.
-We are not here to cover your asses, and you should be ashamed of yourself.

 I don’t know if this post comes off as elitist or entitled.
 I’ll admit that studying (and working on group projects) comes easily to me because I possess privileges that enable me to focus on my academics without having to be worried by other things.
 Not everyone has that privilege.
 Yet I’ve met people who have fought against the odds and made it.
 They, unsurprisingly, seem to think like me.
 Still, I may have made a few implicit/overly idealistic assumptions, so feel free to check me on those.
 Also note that this post is not directed at anyone in particular, but if the shoe fits…?